-The street gallery and the walk on map in combination, will stimulate the imagination of the visitor, encouraging further exploration of the Great War and an appreciation of how the passing of time has led us towards a modern Europe.
+The street gallery and the walk on map in combination, will stimulate the imagination of the visitor, encouraging further exploration of the First World War and an appreciation of how the passing of time has led us towards a modern Europe.

 Learn more about the objectives of the project here.
 More